 - Issuers, underwriters, loan sellers and B-piece investors in CMBS transactions over the past 15 years, including various conduit programs.

-- Issuers and underwriters in single asset/single borrower CMBS transactions.
+- Issuers, underwriters, and loan sellers in single asset/single borrower CMBS transactions.

 - Special servicers, lenders and investors in workouts of securitized commercial mortgage and mezzanine loans.

 - B-piece investors in connection with purchase of CMBS third-party purchaser risk retention positions pursuant to the U.S. credit risk retention rules.

 - Underwriters and issuers in connection with CRE CLO offerings.

 - Financial advisors, first mortgage lenders, B-note holders, participants and mezzanine lenders in analyzing capital structures in the CMBS context.